ShwanMario/Xiongjie-Chen.github.io/README.md

 ## Educational Background

-I am currently a Ph.D. student working on **Machine Learning** at the [University of Surrey](https://www.surrey.ac.uk/) under the supervisor of [Dr. Yunpeng Li](https://scholar.google.com/citations?hl=en&user=JzyKdRUAAAAJ).
+I am currently a Ph.D. student working on **Machine Learning** at the [University of Surrey](https://www.surrey.ac.uk/) under the supervision of [Dr. Yunpeng Li](https://scholar.google.com/citations?hl=en&user=JzyKdRUAAAAJ).
 I received my B.Sc. in Mathematics at the Fujian University of Technology and my M.Eng. degree at Tongji University.

 ## Research interests